OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 **Stand-alone systems (SA)** - Solar PVs, Diesel generators
 -----------------------------------------------------------

-As mini grids, these systems are usually based on local energy resources but the difference is that these can produce only few kWh per day, suitable to cover the electricity demand of a single household or a small business, but no more.
+As mini-grids, these systems are usually based on local energy resources but the difference is that these can produce only few kWh per day, suitable to cover the electricity demand of a single household or a small business, but no more.
 Stand-alone systems do not require a T&D network nor construction investments.
 The capital cost of these systems is not high and depends mainly on size.
 Batteries, allowing for electricity when dark, may increase the upfront cost for PV systems.